Best time and weekday to resign from your job (and why)

 But what day of the week is best to give notice?
 How important is it to find the perfect time to break the news to your manager?

-Choosing a particular day and time for your resignation actually does make difference.
+Choosing a particular day and time for your resignation actually does make a difference.

 Table of Contents